If and when humanity ever goes out into space to establish colonies, unless we develop some sort of super-fast warp drive

 - The prequel novels feature many other planets settled by Buddhislamics (mostly Zensunnis and Zenshiites).
 However, since the League of Nobles has legalized the enslavement of Buddhislamics for refusing to aid them in their fight against the Thinking Machines, many of those worlds are raided by slavers.

 - Mostly averted in the Star Carrier series due to the fact that most nations were forced to sign the White Covenant severely limiting religious expression in order to join the Confederation.
 Most Muslim states refused, though.
 The series starts with the Confederation fleet arriving to help evacuate a Muslim colony that has been attacked by the Turusch.
 Well, technically, the mission is to evacuate the Space Marine contingent on the planet, but Admiral Koenig decides to save as many colonists as possible, focusing mainly on women and children.
 The conflict comes from the Muslim men being horrified that their women would be among infidels without their husbands.
 Koenig has to threaten the colony with Death from Above for the colonists to finally allow their women to board the transports.

 Live Action TV

 - The prison colony of Cygnus Alpha in the first season of Blake's 7 was ruled by a corrupt cult leader who enforced his control by controlling access to a "medicine" that protected against a divinely-sent plague.
-The disease was actually a minor environmental poison on that planet that quickly cleared itself, but since no one knew that, the cult members stayed in line and kept taking the drug.
+The disease was actually a mild poison the cult was dosing itself and new arrivals with, but only the leader/s knew this.

 - Several planets in various Star Trek series: